- As of February 4, 2020, Medicare covers novel coronavirus testing free of charge for all beneficiaries.

 - You’re seeking treatment and other medical advice for COVID-19.

-- You’re in an office, assisted living facility, a hospital, nursing home, or at home.
+- You’re at home or in a doctor’s office, an assisted living facility, a hospital, or a nursing home.

 If you choose to use Medicare’s telehealth services for COVID-19 diagnosis and treatment, you’ll still be responsible for your Part B deductible and coinsurance costs.